manumaan/tickstack1.0/README.md

 To get started just run `./sandbox up`.
 You browser will open two tabs:

 - `localhost:8086` - InfluxDB's address.
-You will use this as a management UI for the Influx DB
+You will use this as a management UI for the Influx DB and dashboards etc starting from 2.0
 - `localhost:8888` - Chronograf's address.
-You will use this as a management UI for the full stack
+In 1.x Chronograf was the central tool.
+                     Below we will be doing some steps to ensure backward compatibility with chronograf.
 - `localhost:3010` - Documentation server.
 This contains a simple markdown server for tutorials and documentation.